stacks-network/docs/_org/wallet-install.md

 ## Mac Installation

+1. <a href="https://wallet.blockstack.org" target="\_blank">Go to the wallet download page</a> in your browser.
-1. Select the **MacOS Download** button <a href="https://wallet.blockstack.org" target="\_blank">on this page</a>.
+2. Select the **MacOS Download** button.

    This button downloads the software to your computer.

-2. Open a terminal window.
+3. Open a terminal window.

    To find the terminal software, enter `terminal` into the Spotlight search.

    ![](images/mac-terminal.png)

-3. In the terminal window, enter the command to change directory to the folder where you downloaded the wallet software.
+4. In the terminal window, enter the command to change directory to the folder where you downloaded the wallet software.

    The default location is the **Downloads** folder, type the following into the terminal and press RETURN on your keyboard.